 The owner is a regular customer and the previous AU-D707 he imported was also broken.
 I inspected and worked on that one too, a few weeks ago.
 It needed a repair to the preamp for bad transistors which was no problem and a new volume potentiometer which is most definitely a problem!

 Liquid Audio undertakes pre and post-purchase inspections for our customers.
-With these two Sansui AU-D707 amplifiers, post-purchase inspections resulted in our customer receiving substantial (multi-hundreds of dollars) refunds from both sellers.
+With these two Sansui AU-D707 amplifiers, post-purchase inspections resulted in our customers receiving substantial (multi-hundreds of dollars) refunds from both sellers.

 The refunds covered inspection and repair costs here, and that’s typically what happens, so I cannot overstate the value and importance of pre or post-purchase inspections with vintage hi-fi gear.
 It gives buyers some genuine recourse, should they need it.